data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

     The euclidean distance between Signal 2 and Signal 3 is 51.1

-As already feared, the euclidean distance suggests that Signal 2 and 3 are actually more similar then Signal 1.
+As already feared, the euclidean distance suggests that Signal 2 and 3 are actually more similar than Signal 1.
 This behavior is, because of the aforementioned reasons, undesired.
 A powerful alternative of the euclidean distance is the so-called **Dynamic-Time-Warping** (DTW) distance.
-Using the <code>fastdtw</code> implementation, we find a result which align with our initial intuition.
+Using the <code>fastdtw</code> implementation, we find a result which aligns with our initial intuition.

 ```python